Dave Gahan: Depeche Mode (1980–present)

 In March 1980, Martin Gore, Andy Fletcher, and Vince Clarke formed the band Composition of Sound, with Clarke on vocals and guitar, Gore on keyboards and Fletcher on bass.
 Clarke and Fletcher soon switched to synthesizers.
 The same year, Gahan joined the band after Clarke heard him perform David Bowie's "'Heroes".
 The band was soon renamed Depeche Mode, a name suggested by Gahan after he had come across a fashion magazine called Dépêche-mode.
-A new wave/synthpop pioneer of the early 1980s, Depeche Mode have released 14 studio albums, four greatest hits compilations and two remix albums.
+A new wave/synth-pop pioneer of the early 1980s, Depeche Mode have released 15 studio albums, four greatest hits compilations and two remix albums.
 The band has achieved global sales in excess of 100 million records.
 Four of the band's singles have reached number one on Billboard's Alternative Songs chart: "Enjoy the Silence" (1990), "Policy of Truth" (1990), "I Feel You" (1993), and "Walking in My Shoes" (1993).

 In a 2003 interview, Gahan shared that "During the making of Exciter, sometimes I felt a bit frustrated that there was a lack of experimentation."
 This led him, in 2004, to tell his bandmates that he wanted to write half of the songs on their next album, and there was "no way" he could be involved in the band without contributing as a songwriter.
 Eventually, there was a compromise, and three of Gahan's songs appeared on 2005's Playing the Angel: "Suffer Well" (nominated for a Grammy award), "I Want It All" and "Nothing's Impossible".
 "Suffer Well" was released as a single in 2006, reaching No. 12 in the UK.
 Gahan also wrote the lyrics to the B-side "Oh Well", although the music was written by Martin Gore.
 It was their first writing collaboration.

-Gahan's persona onstage is influenced by Dave Vanian, frontman of The Damned.
-He has also credited David Bowie, James Brown, Elvis Presley and Prince as influences.
+Gahan's persona onstage is influenced by Dave Vanian, frontman of the Damned.
+He has also credited Bowie, James Brown, Elvis Presley and Prince as influences.